Real Estate Mauritius · Westimmo

 Property selection

-We present a carefully curated selection of developments and properties matching your strategy, drawn from our network of developer partners.
+We present a carefully curated selection of developments and properties that match your strategy, sourced through our network of partner developers.

-New builds (PDS, Smart City) and resale (IRS, RES)
+New developments (PDS, Smart City) and resale properties (IRS, RES)

 No agency fee for the buyer